pagkly/Zed/Investopedia3/Performance Budget.md

 ## Advantages and Disadvantages of a Performance Budget

-The advantages in the public sector are an increase in accountability of the local authorities to the [taxpayers](https://www.investopedia.com/terms/t/taxpayer.asp), communication to the public about priorities, and quantifying particular goals.
+The advantages in the public sector are an increase in accountability of the local authorities to the [[taxpayers]](https://www.investopedia.com/terms/t/taxpayer.asp), communication to the public about priorities, and quantifying particular goals.
 Taxpayers want to know where and how their money is being spent and to what end.

-Similarly, [nonprofit organizations](https://www.investopedia.com/terms/n/non-profitorganization.asp) draw up performance budgets to link [inputs and outputs](https://www.investopedia.com/terms/i/input-output-analysis.asp) for their missions.
+Similarly, [[nonprofit organizations]](https://www.investopedia.com/terms/n/non-profitorganization.asp) draw up performance budgets to link [[inputs and outputs]](https://www.investopedia.com/terms/i/input-output-analysis.asp) for their missions.
 Donors to these organizations also want to know what kind of "return" society is getting from their donations.

 Some disadvantages of a performance budget include: